-- 1. Attend class regularly, be on time, and be prepared to learn. - 2.
-Be attentive, take notes, and fully participate in class. - 3.
+- 1. Keep up with the pace of the scheduled coursework. - 2.
+When watching lectures, take notes and work through the example problems in the lectures. - 3.
 DO ALL HOMEWORK.
 Fully invest yourself in the homework process so that you can maximize your potential to be successful in the course.
 Do your own work, show all work, and complete the homework early enough that you can seek help if needed.
 Always turn in your homework on time. - 4.
-Food, drink, and tobacco products are not allowed in class, with the exception of bottled water. - 5.
-Cell phones and any other electronic devices must be silenced and put away while you're in the classroom. - 6.
-Reasonable standards of decency apply to the college community.
-The student should dress in a manner that does not distract from the academic atmosphere.
-Revealing attire or clothing carrying obscene or offensive slogans is not permitted.
-In all academic buildings, classrooms, offices, the Student Center, and dining facilities, students are required to wear shirts and shoes.
-Refrain from using offensive language, talking loudly or off-topic, or working on outside assignments. - 7.
-Be respectful to others in the classroom and assist in maintaining an optimum learning environment for all.
+Attend the Homework Review Collaborate Sessions held on Monday and Thursday evenings.
+In those sessions, you'll have the opportunity to ask questions on the homework before having to submit it. - 5.
+Be respectful to others in the course and assist in maintaining an optimum learning environment for all.
 Any student who disrupts the learning environment will be asked to leave and may be dropped from the course.